UDOOboard/Key-Docs/docs/03_Get_Started/00_Get_started_with_RP2040.md

-We learned how to program the ESP32 microcontroller and now it's time to get your hands on the RP2040!

 We will install all the **dependencies**, in both Linux-based and Windows OSs, to play with the **MicroPython** framework.
 We have chosen this development environment because it's easy to learn and has a great support from the community.